Mercury-Redstone 1: Test background and launch failure

 Immediately after the Redstone's engine shut down, the Mercury capsule's escape rocket jettisoned itself, leaving the capsule attached to the Redstone booster.
 The escape rocket rose to an altitude of 4000 ft and landed about 400 yd away.
 Three seconds after the escape rocket fired, the capsule deployed its drogue parachute; it then deployed the main and reserve parachutes, ejecting the radio antenna fairing in the process.

 In the end, all that had been launched was the escape rocket.
 However, the fully fueled and powered-up Redstone was now sitting on LC-5 with nothing securing it to the pad.
 Various other dangers existed as well, such as the capsule's retrorocket package and the range safety destruct charges.
 Furthermore, the capsule's main and reserve parachutes were hanging down the side of the rocket, threatening to tip it over if they caught enough wind; this did not occur, however, as the weather conditions were favorable.
 Amid the panicked atmosphere in the control room, the launch team was unable to come up with quick and viable options to rectify the situation.
 Flight director Chris Kraft rejected several unsafe interventions, including using a rifle to shoot holes in the booster's propellant tanks to depressurize them.
 He eventually took the advice of one of the test engineers to simply wait out the battery discharge and let the oxidizer boil off.
 This early test failure and subsequent panic led Kraft to declare "That is the first rule of flight control.
 If you don't know what to do, don't do anything."
-Technicians therefore waited until the next morning, when the flight batteries in the rocket and capsule had run down and the Redstone's liquid oxygen had boiled off, before they could work on the rocket and render it safe.
+Technicians therefore waited until the next morning, when the flight batteries in the rocket and capsule had drained and the Redstone's liquid oxygen had boiled off, before they could work on the rocket and render it safe.